-- 1. Mission statement: The permanent diaconate community of the Diocese of Honolulu is composed of deacons with faculties to minister in the diocese, their wives, and the widows of deacons.
+- 1. Mission statement: The permanent diaconate community of the Diocese of Honolulu is composed of deacons incardinated, and those not incardinated but with faculties granted by the Bishop of Honolulu, their wives, and the widows of deacons.
 The mission of the deacon is to serve the people of Hawai'i in the threefold ministry of word, liturgy and charity with the active support of wives and widows of deacons.
 The deacon discerns the needs of the people, promotes social justice, and is a sign of Jesus Christ, who came not to be served, but to serve. - 2.
-Purpose of the deacon community: The purpose of the deacon community as a whole is to study, develop, and implement directives and programs at the bishop's direction, or at the initiative of members of the community, which will help permanent deacons to make a valid and meaningful contribution in their ministry.
-Furthermore, the community is to provide a vehicle for open dialogue with other bodies organized within the diocese, especially the Executive Committee of the Presbyteral Council. - II.
+Purpose of the Deacon Community: The purpose of the deacon community as a whole is to study, develop, and implement directives and programs at the bishop's direction, which will help permanent deacons make a valid and meaningful contribution in their ministry.
+Furthermore, the deacon community is to provide a forum for open dialogue with other diocesan offices.

+II.
 Organizational Structure of the Diaconate in the Diocese of Honolulu